Samyc2002/readme.docs/README.md

 ## Features

 **Zero dependencies** — No frameworks, no node_modules.
-A single HTML file with vanilla JS and minimal CSS.
+Vanilla JS and minimal CSS.
 The entire app is under 15KB.

+**Docs folder support** — Repos with a `docs/` folder get a "Documentation" link in the sidebar.
+Browse the directory listing, click any markdown file, and it renders in place with breadcrumb navigation.
+Paths like `/owner/repo/docs/getting-started.md` just work.

 **Semantic HTML** — Uses `nav`, `main`, `article`, and proper heading hierarchy.
 Works well with terminal web readers like `w3m`, `lynx`, and screen readers.